Chesapeake Affair: Capture

 Locke had arranged for John C. Braine and sixteen Confederate sympathizers from Nova Scotia and New Brunswick to board the Chesapeake as normal passengers in New York.
 The Chesapeake's Captain Willett later testified he remembered Braine as well as a man called H.C.
 Brooks, First Lieutenant Henry A. Parr, navigator Robert Osbourne and sailing master George Robinson, but did not recognize the name Robert Clifford when put to him.
 Daniel Henderson further testified the attackers included James McKinney and David Collins.
 Engineer James Johnstone further identified George Wade, Treadwell, two men named Moore and Galbraith Cox and Robert Cox, and elaborated that Lieutenant Parr informed him he had been in the Confederate Army and captured as a prisoner of war but been released, and that he had accompanied Braine on a scouting mission aboard the Chesapeake a month earlier in preparation.
 A Saint John resident named Charles Watters testified that he knew Linus Seely from Carleton County, New Brunswick, as well as knowing McKinney, and saw them with Braine and the two Coxes meeting at a workshop on Main Street near Charlotte Street – and understood them to have met with Captain Parker and Robinson as well on the subject of such an attack.
 Captain Parker did not partake in the initial attack, but took control of the ship at Saint John and took it to Dipper Harbour and onward to Halifax.
 Captain Parker's actual name was Vernon G. Locke, a native of Nova Scotia who moved to Fayetteville, North Carolina, when young and began calling himself Captain John Parker.
 Others named include George Sears, George Moore, Robert Moore, William Harris, James Kenny and George Wade.

 John Ring and James Trecartin, also of Carleton County, testified they were at the meeting with Watters, McKinney and Seely and also saw Braine producing the letter of marque from Jefferson Davis authorizing them to capture US merchant ships.

 While en route to Maine, on the night of 7 December, just off the coast of Cape Cod, Braine and his men seized control of the vessel.
-The crew resisted; in the exchange of gunfire that took place, the ship's second engineer was killed, and three crewmen were wounded.
+The crew resisted; in the exchange of gunfire that took place, the ship's second engineer Orin Schaffer,was killed, and three crewmen were wounded.
 After seizing the vessel, Locke took command at Grand Manan Island.

 Neutrality regulations forbade the bringing of prizes into British waters.
 Locke sailed Chesapeake to Saint John, New Brunswick, as planned but was unable to load coal for the voyage south.
 He next took Chesapeake to Nova Scotia.
 Chesapeake stopped at Shelburne (10 December) and at Conquerall Bank, Nova Scotia, on the LaHave River (14 December), where they loaded some coal.
 During the next two days, they sold some of the stolen cargo for supplies.